CrookedToe/OSCLeash/README.md

 - `Linear` - Direct mapping (default)
 - `Quadratic` - Smooth acceleration curve
 - `Cubic` - More aggressive acceleration
-- `Exponential` - Customizable power curve
+- `Exponential` - Customizable power curve with exponent control

-## Technical Details
-The module processes physbone parameters in real-time:

-1. **Parameter Monitoring**
-   - Tracks `_IsGrabbed` and `_Stretch` states
-   - Processes directional parameters for movement calculation

-2. **Movement Processing**
-   - Uses SIMD operations for efficient vector calculations
-   - Applies configurable deadzones and multipliers
-   - Handles smooth transitions and momentum

-3. **Direction Control**
-   - Supports multiple orientations (North, South, East, West)
-   - Adjusts turning behavior based on leash direction
-   - Provides smooth turning with momentum
+- `Smooth` - Smoothed curve with adjustable transition factor

+The curve behavior can be further customized using:
+- `Curve Exponent`: Controls the power factor for exponential curves
+- `Curve Smoothing`: Adjusts the smoothness of curve transitions
+- `Interpolation Strength`: Controls how quickly values interpolate
+- `State Transition Time`: Sets the duration of state changes

 # Troubleshooting